 Q: Why did you start ScribeConnect?

 A: I had worked as a scribe and in the scribe industry for 7 years when the scribe industry was just starting out.
 It was an immature industry, and it still is in many ways.
 But while I worked as a scribe, there were many, many things that I recognized as broken or insufficient.
-I filed those things away in the back of my mind and thought, “If I ever had the opportunity to do something about X, Y, Z, I’d do those things differently.”
+I filed those things away in the back of my mind and thought, “If I have the opportunity to do something about issue X, or issue Y, or issue Z, I’d do these things differently.”

 I never intentionally set out to start a scribe service, but when the opportunity presented itself, I jumped at it.
 I remembered all of those things that I had experienced as a scribe, and I made a commitment that I’d do things differently.
 Specifically, ScribeConnect focuses on education, communication, and the importance of each individual on our team.